 Step 4: Handle the Response

-After sending the DELETE request, the API will return a response indicating whether the fulfillment order was successfully deleted.
-Make sure to handle any errors or exceptions that may occur during this process.
+After sending the DELETE request, the API will return a response indicating if the fulfillment order was successfully deleted.
+Here is the structure of dependency:

 Example API Request

-curl -X DELETE "https://{your-store-name}.myshopify.com/admin/api/2023-10/fulfillment_orders/{fulfillment_order_id}.json" \
+curl -X DELETE "https://{your-store-name}.myshopify.com/admin/api/2023-10/fulfillment_orders/{fulfillment_order_id}.json"

 -H "X-Shopify-Access-Token: {your-access-token}"